eugeniaring/SpeechRecognition/README.md

-# Speech command recognition using CNN andCNN-LSTM Neural Networks
+# Speech command recognition using CNN and CNN-LSTM Neural Networks

 I built a keyword spotting system that classifies 36 keywords including noise.
 The reference dataset is released by Google in August 2017.